PANTHEONtech/lighty/lighty-examples/controllers/lighty-controller-springboot-netconf/README.md

 injection subsystem services and used in exposed REST endpoints.
 The REST endpoints provides very simple functionality for network-topology model inside global datastore.

-Alongside the basic data broker, there is also integrated NetConf Southbound plugin and some very basic NetConf functionality exposed through REST endpoints.
+Alongside the basic data broker, there is also integrated NETCONF Southbound plugin and some very basic NetConf functionality exposed through REST endpoints.
 The "lighty-toaster-device" was used as a NetConf device which uses toaster model from ODL ([link](https://github.com/YangModels/yang/blob/19fea483099dbf2864b3c3186a789d12d919f4db/experimental/odp/toaster.yang)).